andrewtong0/webworkHistory/README.md

     - Enter an answer but realize you want to revert to your previous submission?
 With the click of a button, you can jump back to your last entry.
 - Nightmode
     - Cramming WebWork before the midnight due date?
 Enable the nightmode theme to reduce strain on your eyes.
+- Popup Toolbox
+    - Floating toolbox for quick access of a scientific, graphing, derivative, integral, or matrix calculator.